Line 3 pipeline: Ongoing opposition following final permit approval

 Several parties, including Ojibwe tribes, environmental organizations, and the Minnesota Department of Commerce, are still appealing the project in court.
 In March 2021, the Minnesota Court of Appeals heard testimony from Enbridge, the PUC, and appealing parties.
 The plaintiffs brought forth several challenges to the pipeline, most notably questioning whether the energy transfer company had ever proved that there would be enough continued demand for tar sands oil to justify construction of Line 3.
 A ruling is expected on the appeals in June 2021 which could lead to a revocation of Enbridge's permits for construction.

-Outside the courts, Indigenous-led groups have organized opposition to Line 3, delaying construction along the pipeline route through non-violent direct action and protest.
+Outside the courts, American Indian-led groups had organized opposition to Line 3, delaying construction along the pipeline route through non-violent direct action and protest.
 Groups like the Giniw Collective, Camp Migizi, Honor the Earth, and the RISE Coalition staged dozens of protests attended by thousands of people in the first four months of construction.
 As of April 2021, more than 200 people had been arrested for protesting along the pipeline route.
 At the time of the pipeline's completion, nearly 900 people were facing charges related to pipeline resistance in northern Minnesota.

 On June 7, 2021, protesters referring to themselves as water protectors organized a gathering at the White Earth Indian Reservation.
 The gathering, attended by "around 2,500 people", culminated in two direct actions.
 Over 200 protesters occupied an Enbridge pumping station and barricaded access.
 Subsequently, police in riot gear began making arrests.
 247 people were arrested.
 68 were released after receiving citations for unlawful assembly and public nuisance while another 179 were charged with trespassing.

-The Equestrian statue of Andrew Jackson in Lafayette Square just to the north of the White House was vandalized with the words "Expect Us" on Indigenous Peoples' Day (also Columbus day), Monday, October 11, 2021.
-Protesters had been chanting "respect us or expect us" in response to protesting the Line 3 pipeline in Minnesota that runs through lands owned by Indigenous tribes who are concerned that the pipeline could spill and ruin the land they use to hunt, fish, gather, and farm.
+The Equestrian statue of Andrew Jackson in Lafayette Square just to the northern front of the White House was vandalized with the words "Expect Us" on Columbus Day, on October 11, 2021.
+Protesters had been chanting "respect us or expect us" in response to protesting the Line 3 pipeline in Minnesota that runs through lands owned by American Indian tribes who were concerned that the pipeline could spill and ruin the land they use to hunt, fish, gather, and farm.